FOUNDATION

 people singing!"[6]

-Vince thought they should have him in the band because "he thought", so David later,
+him in the band because "he thought," Dave said,

 "I looked so pretty in my Marks & Spencer jumper and my corduroy trousers."[7]

-he was flamboyant and extrovert and very, very confident.
-So, we auditioned him."[11]
+flamboyant and extrovert and very, very confident."[11]

-recruited him as a band member.
+why we recruited him as a band member.
 I think we recruited him because he was hanging

 out with a core crowd of people.
-He seemed to have a lot of friends, which gave
+He seemed to have a lot of friends, which gave us

-us an instant audience." (laughs)
+an instant audience." (laughs)

-Fletch: "During the new romantic time, he looked amazing as a new romantic.
+Fletch: "During the New Romantic time, he looked amazing as a New Romantic.

-Us generally, when we tried to become new romantics, we weren't so successful,
+Us generally, when we tried to become New Romantics, we weren't so successful,

 especially me."[12]

-Of Sound, then changed his shirt and got back on stage - this time with the French
+first played with Composition of Sound, then changed his shirt and got back on

-David was very nervous and needed - according to Fletch - "ten cans of Lager" to
+Dave was very nervous and needed - according to Fletch - "ten cans of Lager" to

 calm down.

-David: "All I can remember is repeatedly saying to myself: I don't want to
+Dave: "All I can remember is repeatedly saying to myself: I don't want to

 do it, I don't want to do it."[13]